MozillaItalia/DeepSpeech-Italian-Model/DeepSpeech/CONTRIBUTING.md

 * Ensure you have a running setup of `NVIDIA Docker`
 * Prepare a host directory with enough space for training / producing intermediate data (100GB ?).
 * Ensure it's writable by `trainer` (uid 999) user (defined in the Dockerfile).
+* For Common Voice dataset, please make sure you have downloaded the dataset prior to running (behind email) Place `it.tar.gz` (sha1 value should be `5949823c7531695fefc3bcab5a56f43552eb7d89`) inside your host directory, in a `sources/` subdirectory.

 ## Build the image: